g0rbe/CEH/06_System_Hacking.md

 ### Rootkits

-Rootkit is a software designed to provide privileged access to a remote user over a system, creates a backdoor.
+A rootkit is software designed to provide privileged access to a remote user over a system, creates a backdoor.
-Deployed after attacker gain high-level access to a system.
+Deployed after attackers gain high-level access to a system.
 Rootkits often mask their existence to avoid detection.

 #### Types

-- **Application level rootkit**: perform manipulation of standard application file with an injection of codes.
+- **Application-level rootkit**: perform manipulation of standard application file with an injection of codes.
 - **Kernel-level rootkit**: inject malicious code to the kernel
 - **Hardware/Firmware level rootkit**: built into a chipset
 - **Hypervisor level rootkit**: exploits hardware features like AMD-V or Intel VT
-- **Boot Loader level rootkits (Bootkits)**: replace the legitimate boot loader with the malicious one, which  enables the bootkit to activated before an OS run.
-It can attack Master Boot Record (MBR), Volume Boot Record (VBR) or boot sector.
+- **Boot Loader level rootkits (Bootkits)**: replace the legitimate boot loader with the malicious one which enables the bootkit to activated before an OS run.
+It can attack Master Boot Record (MBR), Volume Boot Record (VBR), or boot sector.
 It can be used to attack full disk encryption systems, hack encryption keys and passwords.

 #### Tool